CHMY - Chemistry

 CHMY 595 Chemistry of the Environment for Teachers: 3 Credits (2 Lec, 1 Lab)

-(Su) This course is designed to familiarize existing secondary teacher (ideally 8th and 9th grade) with basic general science and chemistry concepts of the environment, including water, air and Earth - as well as to provide opportunities to enrich these chemistry concepts through applications and examples.
-Since this course will be building upon basic chemistry concepts, teachers taking this course should have taken general chemistry at the undergraduate level, or the equivalent.
-Offered Summer.
+(Su) This course is designed to familiarize students with basic general science and chemistry concepts of the environment, including water, air, and Earth - as well as to provide opportunities to enrich these chemistry concepts through applications and examples.
+Since this course will be building upon basic chemistry concepts, it is assumed that teachers taking this course have taken general chemistry at the undergraduate level, or the equivalent.

 CHMY 596 Exploring Organic Chemistry for Teachers: 3 Credits (1 Lec, 1 Lab, 1 Other)